billjinks/notes/README.md

-# notes
+# Tech notes
-A repository of various notes
+This is a just a repository of various notes from hobby projects, designed to be read via Github pages.